Quantum Merlin-Arthur proof systems for synthesizing quantum states: Acknowledgments

 \section{Acknowledgments}

+We are grateful to Henry Yuen and Chinmay Nirkhe for insightful discussions and for bringing~\cite{BCNY19} to our attention.
+We also thank Gregory Rosenthal for suggesting the motivation behind defining the quantum state-synthesizing classes by drawing a comparison with classical function classes.
+Additionally, YL thanks Naixu Guo for helpful discussions on quantum singular value transformations.
+Furthermore, we express our gratitude to anonymous reviewers for providing detailed and helpful comments.

 The authors were supported by JSPS KAKENHI Grants Nos.\ JP19H04066, JP20H00579, JP20H05966, JP20H04139, JP21H04879 and MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grants Nos.\ JPMXS0118067394 and JPMXS0120319794.
 MM was also supported by JST, the establishment of University fellowships towards the creation of science technology innovation, Grant No. JPMJFS2120.
-We are grateful to Henry Yuen and Chinmay Nirkhe for insightful discussions and for bringing~\cite{BCNY19} to our attention.
-Additionally, YL thanks Naixu Guo for helpful discussions on quantum singular value transformations.
 Circuit diagrams were drawn by the Quantikz package~\cite{Kay18}.